swcarpentry/DEPRECATED-bc/intermediate/regex/03-operators.md

 because somebody mis-typed the year, entering three digits instead of four.
-(Either that, or whoever took this reading was also using the physics departments time machine.)
+(Either that, or whoever took this reading was also using the physics department's time machine.)
 We could use four dots in a row to force the pattern to match exactly four digits:

     (.+)/(.+) (.+),? (....)/(.+)